Using Moira in Your Own App

 };

-Side note: If you spot a violation of the loose coupling principle here, please remember that we are talking about an emulator which a very special kind of software in various ways.
-The Amiga is a very tightly coupled system, and we wouldn’t do ourselves any good if we tried to emulate it with a loosely coupled software system.
+As you can see, the mem object is inherited from the SubComponent class, enabling any Moira function to access Amiga memory.
+Side note: If you notice a potential violation of the loose coupling principle here, keep in mind that we are dealing with an emulator, a unique type of software.
+The Amiga itself is a tightly coupled system, and attempting to emulate it using a loosely coupled software architecture wouldn’t serve us well.

-Creating a run loop#
+Creating a Run Loop#

 void